yaniswang/pageRun/README.md

 Start pagerun task.

 The first argument is the task callback.
-It will set 3 arguments to the callback:
+It will set result object to the callback:

-1. runState: true(success), false(failed)
+1. result.success: true(success), false(failed)
-2. arrResults: task results
+2. result.messages: task results
-3. arrLogs: task logs
+3. result.logs: task logs

 Core plugins
 ==================